 Safety is a serious topic so it’s best you give our guide to Miata roll bars a good read.

-When it comes to more cosmetic mods for your interior though, you might want to look at a replacement steering wheel, short shifter and weighted gear knob.
+When it comes to more cosmetic mods for your interior though, you might want to look at upgrades to an aftermarket steering wheel, short shifter and weighted gear knob.
 Though they aren’t explicitly for looks, for most people, that is the main concern.

 Mazda Miata Performance Mods

 Performance modifications enhance your horsepower and torque.
 If you want your car to go faster, you’re in the right place.

 There are many ways to upgrade your performance with aftermarket parts, whether that be replacing the air intake, the exhaust system, or other things like cats and headers.